 J. Douglas Holladay, Independent Director.
 Mr. Holladay has been an independent director since April 2012.
 Mr. Holladay has served as a general partner of Elgin Capital Partners, a private energy company based in Denver from 2008 to the present.
 From 1999 to 2008, Mr. Holladay was co-founder of a middle market private equity fund, Park Avenue Equity Partners.
-Mr. Holladay served as a guest columnist for the online Washington Post and is an adjunct professor at Georgetown University.
-From 2009 to 2013, Mr. Holladay served on the board of directors of Miraval, a privately held luxury resort and spa located in Arizona.
+Since 2011, Mr. Holladay has served as a guest columnist for the online Washington Post and is an adjunct professor at Georgetown University.
+From 2009 to the present, Mr. Holladay has served on the board of directors of Miraval, a privately held luxury resort and spa located in Arizona.
 From July 2004 to April 2007, Mr. Holladay served as a director of CNL Hotels & Resorts, Inc., a public non-traded REIT affiliated with CNL.
+From 2004 until July 2008, Mr. Holladay also served as an advisor to Providence Capital (now CNL Opportunity Fund), a hedge fund based in Minnesota.
 Previously, Mr. Holladay held senior positions at Goldman, Sachs & Co., the U.S. State Department and the White House.
 While a diplomat, Mr. Holladay was accorded the personal rank of ambassador.
 Between 2000 and 2009, Mr. Holladay served as a director for Sunrise Senior Living, Inc., a public company that provides senior living services in the United States, Canada and the United Kingdom.
 Mr. Holladay attained an M.Litt. in political and economic history from Oxford University, an M.A. in theology from Princeton Theological Seminary, and an A.B. in political science from the University of North Carolina, Chapel Hill.
 He holds honorary doctorates from Morehouse College and Nyack College.

-As a result of these professional and other experiences, Mr. Holladay possesses particular knowledge of real estate investment and finance and the capital markets, which strengthens the board of directors' collective knowledge, capabilities and experience.
+As a result of these professional and other experiences, Mr. Holladay possesses particular knowledge of real estate investment and finance and the capital markets, which strengthens the Board's collective knowledge, capabilities and experience.